genericname92/SteveApp/README.md

 Contacts Hacker
 ===============

-This project is an Android app that changes all of the ccontacts on a phone to an inputted string.
+This project is an Android app that changes all of the contacts on a phone to an inputted string.

 TODO LIST:
 - Fix main page.
 The 'Developed by' blurb is off center, and the top paragraph leans to the right.